About our lab

 - How do vegetation patterns respond to environmental change and disturbance?

 We use both experimental and observational approaches and a variety of tools to integrate fine- and coarse-grained perspectives of ecosystems and how they function: from laboratory assays that provide insights into the activities of soil microorganisms to computer simulation models that predict dynamics at watershed and landscape scales.
-We work in the midwestern and eastern US, and in Southwest and Arctic Alaska.
+We work in the Midwest, eastern US, and in Southwest and Arctic Alaska.